cpragadeesh/coldcoffee/README.md

 	1. Adding new problem
+	2. Creating New Contest
-	2. Setting up Source file server
+	3. Setting up Source file server
-	3. Validator
+	4. Validator

 ## 1. Adding new problem